Old Rip Van Winkle

 Old Rip Van Winkle Bourbon Whiskey is a Kentucky Straight Bourbon whiskey produced by the Sazerac Company at its Buffalo Trace Distillery in Frankfort, Kentucky.
+The name is derived from Washington Irving's 1819 short story Rip Van Winkle.
 It is sold in 750ml glass bottles.
 The primary brand expression is aged 10 years.

-It is sometimes confused with its sister brand, Pappy Van Winkle's Family Reserve, and misleadingly so, as "Pappy" is much more expensive.
+It is sometimes confused with its sister brand, Pappy Van Winkle's Family Reserve, and misleadingly so, as "Pappy" is often more expensive.
+Nevertheless, in January 2026, a bottle of Old Rip Van Winkle 20 year old single barrel "Sam's" bourbon sold at a Sotheby's auction for $162,500 which is cited as the highest price publicly recorded for a bottle of American Whiskey.

 The arrangement for production of Old Rip Van Winkle at the Buffalo Trace Distillery resulted from a joint venture arrangement with the Van Winkle family that was established in June 2002.